 After a few moments, Liza relaxed, releasing her breath and her clenched fist.
 “I apologize, child.
 Not all my memories from that time are bad, you know.
 Before the end…” She stood abruptly, putting the lid on the jar of salt.
 “Well, did Oliver ever tell you how we met?
 I was actually on assignment, up north in Osham, and I met this young boy with dark, curly locks and the brightest eyes you’ve ever seen.
 He was already a sweet-talker then, and he tried to convince me and my squad mates to let him and his sister ride along with us to the next city.
 He had it all planned out.
 The sister was significantly older, so he was going to pretend she was his mother.
 They were going to go in disguise, and find work in the local lord’s stables, because their family had experience raising horses, you see?”
 She chuckled, but then sighed, shaking her head.

 “Osham’s regime had just changed, and he was worried about the yearly conscription, since his sister was a Null, and historically Osham has rather valued them for their particular characteristics.
+It’s not like how they’re treated here.
 Well, his father found out about the boy’s plan and put a stop to it all.
-Perhaps he wished he hadn’t, later.”
+Perhaps the man wished he hadn’t, later.”
 She fell silent again for a few seconds.
 “Why does it seem like, if you keep going long enough, no story has a happy ending?”

 Siobhan didn’t know what to say to that.
 After thinking for a while, she suggested, “Who gets to choose that the unhappy part is the ending?
 If you keep on, maybe it’s just another low moment along the way to triumph.”

 “Hah!
 If death is not an ending, what is, child?”